tox-dev/tox/docs/reference/config.rst

         pytest
         linux: pytest-xvfb

-Both belong to the environment tox is configuring, not to its name, so neither can select an environment: ``tox run -f darwin`` matches nothing.
+Neither is part of an environment name, so neither can select an environment. ``tox run -f darwin`` matches nothing.

 Where factors apply
 ===================

-Factors reach settings through conditions.
-INI writes a condition as a prefix, TOML as a ``replace = "if"`` table.
-:ref:`conditional-settings` and :ref:`conditional-value-reference` cover the syntax of each.
+A condition applies a setting only in environments containing a factor.
+INI writes it as a prefix, TOML as a ``replace = "if"`` table; :ref:`conditional-settings` and :ref:`conditional-value-reference` cover the syntax of each.

-Factors create environments through generation.
-INI expands braces in ``env_list`` and in section names, TOML composes structured dicts. :ref:`generative-environment-list` covers both.
+Generation creates environments from factor combinations.
+INI expands braces in ``env_list`` and in section names, TOML composes structured dicts; :ref:`generative-environment-list` covers both.

 Selecting environments by factor
 ================================

-``-f`` runs every environment whose name carries the factors you name.
+``-f`` runs the environments whose name contains the factors you give.
 Given ``env_list = 3.14-django50, 3.14-django42, lint``:

 .. code-block:: console